endurantgames/cosmiclegends/src/classes/knight.md

     during the current Storyline without paying any Might.

 Weapons Locker
 :   You have a huge cache of conventional weapons.
-    From the following list, pick a number equal to the Volume and add those as Personal Power Words:
-    Bullets, Grenade, Handgun, Knife, Non-Lethal,
+    From the following list, pick a number equal to the Volume and add those as Core Power Words: Bullets, Grenade, Handgun, Knife, Non-Lethal, Reload, Rifle, Scope, Sword, or Stun.
-    Reload, Rifle, Scope.
-    Add one more at the start of each later Volume.
+    Add one more at the start of each subsequent Volume.

 TBD